-Driving around Iceland is a wonderful way to experience all those wonders of nature at your own pace.
+Driving around Iceland is a wonderful way to experience the wonderful nature at your own pace.
 When driving in the countryside you can easily get distracted by the beautiful surroundings.
-Despite the beauty don’t let it distract you while driving.
+Despite the beauty do not let it distract you while driving.
 If you see something that demands your attention, please find a safe place to park and then gaze at the beauty of the island.

-There are couple ways to travel to Höfn, you can travel by plane, local bus or rent a car.
+There are a couple of ways to travel to Höfn, you can travel by plane, local bus or rent a car.
 If going by rent a car and there is an option to rent a 4×4, it is better but not necessary.
 When renting a car during the winter make sure that the tires are studded.
-During the winter roads can be quite tricky, and not just during winter, there are blind curves and hills, one lane bridges and narrow passes.
+During the winter driving conditions can be quite rough, and not just during winter, there are blind curves and hills, one-lane bridges, and narrow passes.
 Drive carefully and follow all the road regulations and speed limits.

 Before starting the drive to Höfn, or anywhere, check the weather and road conditions.
-It is even good to download the 112 Iceland app, which is an app that sends an SMS to the Icelandic emergency service 112, with the phones GPS location, before calling 112.
-(Get the 112 Iceland app for Android and for iPhone.)
+It is also a good idea to download the 112 Iceland app, which is an app that sends an SMS to the Icelandic emergency service 112, with the phone’s GPS location, before calling 112.
+The app can be found here.

-Another good tip, not just for traveling during winter, but summer to, is to fill up the car when you see a gas station.
+Another good tip, for driving generally through Iceland, is to fill up the car when you see a gas station.
 There are not so many gas stations on the south coast and it can be far between them.

-Still, after planning the whole trip, weather can suddenly change, or sections of roads can be closed for a variety of reasons, so always have a back-up plan and be flexible for change.
+Still, after planning the whole trip, the weather can suddenly change, or sections of roads can be closed for a variety of reasons, so always have a back-up plan and be prepared for your plans to change.

 General Tips for driving in Iceland

 – In Iceland, we drive on the right side of the road

 – By law, you have to wear seatbelts, children to and infants must be seated in car-safety seats